Welcome to our feature gallery of the House in Vilnius project by Aketuri Architektai!

 One of the two guest bedrooms, this one looks out into the yard and offers up plenty of built-in storage.
 The pale wood floors balance the white walls and storage.
 Large sphere pendant lights are suspended from the cement ceiling.

-The master bedroom features a large bed, a simple headboard and white furniture.
+The primary bedroom features a large bed, a simple headboard and white furniture.
 The same wood floor from the hall and the guest room covers the bedroom too.
 In the background you can see the entrance to the walk-in closet and the ensuite bathroom.

-The master bathroom and walk-in closet are narrow but fully equipped with a double vanity and a soaking tub.
+The primary bathroom and walk-in closet are narrow but fully equipped with a double vanity and a soaking tub.
 A large skylight fully lights the room.
 White tiles keep the pale color palette of the rest of the house and the tiles from the first floor make another appearance in the bathroom.

 The laundry space is also on the second floor and features a long wood countertop and white cabinetry.
 The concrete ceiling is present in this room too.